We at Maailmanvaihto – ICYE Finland are very happy to welcome you for a volunteer period in our Northern country.

 We invite you to take the time to learn and experience living in Finland as a volunteer!
 The aim of the voluntary work periods is to create grass-root level contacts and understanding among people with different kinds of backgrounds.

 Work done by volunteers is important and valuable – work which probably otherwise would be left undone.
-Instead of monetary compensation, volunteer receive an intercultural learning experience.
+Instead of monetary compensation, volunteers receive an intercultural learning experience.

 “Finland has given me many experiences that I will treasure for the rest of my life.
 I’ve also met not only new friends, but people I could call my family.” – Isaura Hernandez-Navarro, a volunteer from Costa Rica